waynodiablo/Oystercard/battle_ships/battle_ships.md

 We have recognized the objects that make up the domain of the game.
 Let's implement them!
 Don't try to implement the game yet though ( _that is the logic that will make the players take a turn at a time until one of the players wins_ ), we are going to leave that for a later version.

 The important thing here is that once we have recognized the objects that make up the battleship game, we start implementing them with the desired functionality ( _How does a ship register a shot?
 How do you place ships on a board?
 What does the board look like? etc._ ).
-If we make sure that every object has its responsibilities clearly defined we will be able to implement them in a turn-base game very easily.
+If we make sure that every object has its responsibilities clearly defined we will be able to implement them in a turn-based game very easily.

 When you model your domain, make sure that your objects follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) ( **SRP** from now on ).